HanYangCoder/HanYangCoder/README.md

 - MySQL
 - Arduino
 - Flutter and Dart
+- Git and Github

+I'm currently dual-booting Windows 10 and Pop!
+OS which is a Linux distro :penguin:

 :books: **My projects:**
 - Currently I don't have one in mind yet but I'll keep this updated!

 :coffee: **Facts about me:**
-- I'm a coffee and tea lover.
+- Coffee and tea lover.
 - I only learned to code when I started college, my first language was C++ but I like to work on Java.
 - I was a STEM student in my senior high school.
 - I am the eldest sibling and I have two other younger siblings.